FlyOverCoderKY/NetLab/plan.md

 4. Preview grid in `DatasetPanel.tsx` with sliders.

 **Deliverables**
-- Can render a 6×6 sample grid of all classes with tunable noise.
+- Can render a 6×6 sample grid of all classes with tunable noise. ✅ Completed (basic version: `DatasetPanel` in `App.UI/src/ui/components/DatasetPanel.tsx`).

 **DoD**
 - Deterministic per seed on the same device (or cross-device if using bundled glyphs); no layout shift; 60fps when adjusting sliders.
+Current: deterministic per seed on same device; performance acceptable for initial version.

 ---